Jaime Espinal: Wrestling career

 To prepare for the 2010 Central American and Caribbean Games, his coach, Pedro Rojas, sent Espinal to train in Cuba for nine months.
 As a result, Espinal won gold at the Central American and Caribbean Games in Mayagüez, Puerto Rico.

 In 2011, Espinal finished in fifth place at the 2011 Pan American Games in Guadalajara, Mexico.
 That same year, he won silver at the Pan American Wrestling Qualifying Tournament in Florida.

 The next year, Espinal continued to excel in the sport finishing third at the Romanian International Tournament, and winning gold at the Città di Sassari Wrestling Championship in Italy.
 That year, at the 2012 Panamerican Wrestling Tournament in Kissimmee, Florida, Espinal qualified for the 2012 Summer Olympics.

 2012 Olympics

-At the 2012 Summer Olympics in London, England, Espinal began the first rounds by defeating Nigerian Andrew Dick and Georgian Dato Marsagishvili.
+At the 2012 Summer Olympics in London, England, Espinal began the first rounds by defeating Nigeria Andrew Dick and Georgian Dato Marsagishvili.
 On the semi-finals, he defeated Soslan Gattsiev, from Belarus, to advance to the final round against Sharif Sharifov, from Azerbaijan.
 In the match, Sharifov defeated Espinal 3–1 to earn the gold.
 Espinal finished with the silver medal.
 His medal was Puerto Rico's second silver in 17 Summer Olympics, and their second medal as a country in London.